 My son's girlfriend, Nafesha, brought me a bag of her homemade masala chai powder.
 As I prepared a blissful cup of the sweet, spicy, milky tea this morning, I thought you might enjoy it too.
-(In India, "chai" is the generic word for tea, and "masala chai" means "spiced tea".)

 It's easy to whirr a batch of the masala powder so you can have chai anytime!
 Once you taste your own, those too-sweet, weakly-spiced Starbucks syrups will lose their allure.
 Like any spice mix, the freshness of the spices counts, so if yours have the dust of decades on the lids, it's worth replacing them.